 If your table has been taken over by the backpacks, the mail, the chargers, the school work….and possibly other items, you can claim the space back again.
 It just requires a little bit of time and some tips on how to get it organized.

-2. Tackle the paperwork.
 Go through any papers you find on the table.
 Sort them into keep, trash and recycle.
 Once sorted, toss the trash and put the recycled items where they need to go.
 Then, find a new home for your mail.
 It may be a holder for your wall or even a basket on the kitchen counter.
-Just make sure it knows where it should go.
+Make sure it knows where it should go.